Walker InformationOrientations, training walks, teams, incentives, and nutrition

-If you’re ready to “Do the 2” and become part of Georgia’s premier breast cancer event, register today for the 2017 Atlanta 2-Day Walk for Breast Cancer and let your journey begin!
-The Atlanta 2-Day Walk for Breast Cancer is fun, inspiring and exciting.
+If you’re ready to “Do the 2” and become part of Georgia’s premier breast cancer event, register today for the 2024 Georgia 2-Day Walk for Breast Cancer and let your journey begin!
+The Georgia 2-Day Walk for Breast Cancer is fun, inspiring and exciting.
 It also happens to be the most effective way to help strengthen Georgia’s breast cancer community.

-It’s The Journey, Inc. has produced the Atlanta 2-Day Walk for Breast Cancer for over a decade, and every year it gets bigger and better.
+Georgia Alliance for Breast Cancer (formerly It’s The Journey, Inc.) has produced the Georgia 2-Day Walk for Breast Cancer for over a decade, and every year it gets bigger and better.
 Why not join us this year?
 Walk for someone you love or for someone you don’t even know.

 We make it easy to participate.
 You can even choose your mileage: Walk up to 20 miles on Saturday or up to 10 miles on Sunday.
 Walk on both days or choose Saturday or Sunday only.